-- When coding osteoporosis with a pathological fracture, select the code based on the site of the fracture, not the location of the osteoporosis - Use adjectives that explain laterality and location to define the pathologic fractures with osteoporosis
+When documenting osteoporosis with a pathological fracture, document the site of the fracture in addition to the type of osteoporosis.
+Use adjectives that explain laterality and location to define pathologic fractures with osteoporosis.

 Categories M80 and M81 are for osteoporosis with and without current pathological fracture.
-They include the following types of osteoporosis: age-related, idiopathic, drug-induced, senile, post-menopausal, localized, disuse, post-oophorecomy, post-surgical, post-traumatic, involutional and NOS.
+They include the following types of osteoporosis: age-related, idiopathic, drug-induced, senile, postmenopausal, localized, disuse, post-oophorectomy, post-surgical, post-traumatic, involutional and NOS.

 M80 is the category for osteoporosis with a current pathologic fracture at the time of encounter.
 A traumatic fracture code should not be used for any patient with known osteoporosis who suffers a fracture.

-The appropriate 7th character is to be added to each code from category M80 to report episode of care and/or type of healing:
+The appropriate seventh character is to be added to each code from category M80 to report episode of care and/or type of healing:

-- A initial encounter for fracture: Active treatment for the fracture, including subsequent visits. - D subsequent encounter for fracture with routine healing: Active treatment completed and in the healing and recovery phase. - G subsequent encounter for fracture with delayed healing - K subsequent encounter for fracture with nonunion - P subsequent encounter for fracture with malunion - S sequela
+A initial encounter for fracture: Active treatment for the fracture, including subsequent visits

+D subsequent encounter for fracture with routine healing: Active treatment completed and in the healing and recovery phase

+G subsequent encounter for fracture with delayed healing

+K subsequent encounter for fracture with nonunion

+P subsequent encounter for fracture with malunion

+S sequela